2024

 Step 4: Early Onboarding

-Important goal: Make the candidate thrilled while at the same time reassuring them that they have made the right decision to start new employment.
+Goal: Reassure the candidate that they have made the right decision to start new employment.

 Best practices for employee onboarding

-The moment your candidate puts their signature on the offer letter is the moment onboarding starts.
-There is 2 to 3 weeks period between the time the candidate accepts the offer and the start date, which offers you a perfect time to engage with them.
+The moment your candidate signs the offer letter, onboarding starts.
+There is a 2—to 3-week period between the time the candidate accepts the offer and the start date, which offers you a perfect time to engage with them.
 Take advantage of that duration.

 Motivating managers in charge of hiring to care about the candidate’s experience makes the new employee enthusiastic to work.